-National curriculum subjects Kapow Primary topics Year 5 What is life like in the Alps?
-Why do oceans matter?
+National Kapow Primary topics: Year 5/6 Cycle A curriculum subjects What is life like in the Alps?
 Would you like to live in the desert?
+Where does our energy come from?
 English Spoken language: Maintaining attention and participating actively in collaborative conversations about the human and physical characteristics of the Alps; listening and responding appropriately to adults and their peers when completing fieldwork in the local area; presenting their findings when comparing the local area with an Alpine area.
 Writing - composition: Writing a tourist brochure which includes information about the human and physical features of the Alps.
-Spoken language: Using sentence stems and word banks to help verbalise ideas around threats to oceans and coral reefs.
-Writing - composition: Planning and writing an information text about ocean environments.
 Reading: Retrieving and recording information from non-fiction texts on environmental threats facing deserts.
 Writing - composition: Writing a letter to a family which includes both benefits and drawbacks about living in a desert environment.
-Maths Statistics: Creating a pie chart to reflect data found during fieldwork.
-Number - number and place value: Comparing numbers on a line graph showing temperature.
+Spoken language: Participating in collaborative conversations considering what maps and photographs can tell us about Midland, Texas and Port of Blyth; giving well-structured descriptions and explanations on the different ways energy can be generated; listening and responding appropriately to adults and their peers whilst conducting fieldwork on the school grounds.
+Reading: Retrieving and recording information from non-fiction texts on the different ways to generate energy.
+Maths Number - number and place value: Comparing numbers on a line graph showing temperature.
 Statistics: Solving comparison problems using a line graph showing temperature.
 Beginning to associate line graph data with changes over time in the context of annual temperature.
 Science Rocks: Exploring how rocks change over time to form mountains.
 Evolution and inheritance: Considering the types of animals and plants that have adapted to living in a hot desert biome.
 States of matter: Associating the rate of evaporation with hot desert temperatures and the creation of salt flats.
 Earth and space: Comparing the time of day at different places on the Earth through internet links and direct communication.
 Living things and their habitats: Exploring how human activity has impacted upon desert environments.
-Computing Using search technologies and digital content to research the Great Barrier Reef.
-Using search technologies and digital content to research physical desert features.
+Earth and space: Comparing the time of day at different places on the Earth through internet links and direct communication.
+Computing Using search technologies and digital content to research physical desert features.
 PE Taking part in outdoor activities as part of a team during fieldwork in their local urban environment.
-Taking part in team outdoor activities during fieldwork in their local marine environment.
+Taking part in outdoor activities as part of a team during fieldwork in their school grounds.
 RSE/PSHE Discussing things they can do to help look after their environment.
 Discussing things they can do to help look after their environment.